Last Updated on

 Are Memory Foam Shoes Supportive?

 Memory foam on its own will compress and mold to your foot shape and so support everywhere in one sense.
-But your heels, your arches, the balls of your feet and your toes all need different kinds of support which single density foam cannot
+But your heels, your arches, the balls of your feet and your toes all need different kinds of support which single density foam cannot give alone.

 Also, different people need different support in different places and for some, cushioning is more important under some parts of the foot than others.